List of NCIS characters: Alden Parker

 Alden Parker is the current Supervisory Special Agent of the NCIS Major Case Response Team and a former FBI Special Agent.
 He acquired the supervisory position at NCIS after former NCIS Supervisory Agent Leroy Jethro Gibbs decided to stay in Alaska and not come back to NCIS since he finds a sense of peace that he hadn't felt for 30 years since his wife and daughter were killed by Pedro Hernandez.

-Parker becomes acquainted with NCIS in June 2021, when he is also going after the serial killer whom suspended NCIS Supervisory Special Agent Leroy Jethro Gibbs and local reporter Marcie Warren are attempting to arrest.
+Parker becomes acquainted with NCIS in June 2021, when he is also going after the serial killer whom Gibbs and local reporter Marcie Warren are attempting to arrest.
 Later, he and a few other FBI agents are sent to arrest Gibbs after he had been "avoiding the law for so long", but he has a change of heart at the end of "Great Wide Open" when he decides not to arrest Gibbs.

 After Gibbs decides not to return to NCIS, he recommends Parker, who has been fired by the FBI after not arresting Gibbs, for the job once McGee declines to take the position.
 Parker accepts after the events of "Face the Strange", filling the Supervisory Agent position that Gibbs had for 25 years.